Theophilus005/CyberSecurityDemo/home.md

 # Stack Smashing Attack: Exploiting Buffer Overflow to Execute Arbitrary Shellcode

-# Description of the attack
+# Introduction - Description of the attack

 In this demo, I demonstrate a classic stack-based buffer overflow attack, also known as a stack smashing attack.
 My goal was to overflow the buffer and overwrite the return address on the stack so that, when the vulnerable function returned, the execution would jump to my injected shellcode.
 The shellcode was designed to launch a shell (/bin/sh).
 If successful, this would give me arbitrary command execution from within the vulnerable program, simulating how attackers exploit memory vulnerabilities to gain control over a system.
 I wrote a simple C program containing a function that defines a fixed-size buffer on the stack.
 This function uses the unsafe gets() function to read user input, which doesn’t perform any bounds checking.
 As a result, when I supplied more input than the buffer can hold, I was able to overwrite adjacent memory on the stack—including the saved return address of the function.